sapcc/helm-charts/README.md

 # SAP Converged Charts

 This repository contains Helm charts required by SAP Converged Cloud.
-It is split into two parts:

-  # Regional
-  # Reusable

-## Regional Charts

-The subfolder `region` contains Helm charts that describe a whole region.
+These Helm charts that describe a whole region.
 They are reused and parameterized per region.

 ### Structure